emlearn/emlearn-micropython/doc/micropython-tinyml-status.md

 ## Native modules

-FIXED.
-Completely broken on at least one port, due to module functions being garbage collected. https://github.com/micropython/micropython/issues/6769
+**FIXED.** Was completely broken on at least one port, due to module functions being garbage collected. https://github.com/micropython/micropython/issues/6769

-Using floating point / math operations is difficult / very tedious.
+**FIXED.** Using floating point / math operations is difficult / was very tedious.
 Need to manually resolve all symbols. https://github.com/micropython/micropython/issues/5629